AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 \note Again: If you don't like this, or don't like it for some subsets of your log statements,
       a programmer has the full control over allowing such changes or not!
-      Also, overloaded methods \alib{config;IniFileFeeder::Export}, allow to just write back only certain variables.
+      Also, overloaded methods \alib{variables;IniFileFeeder::Export}, allow to just write back only certain variables.

 Usually, only variables that did not exist yet in a configuration file, are written.
-But type \alib{config;IniFileFeeder} has a special feature: It allows putting the word \c "writeback" (respectively what is resourced with to token <c>"INIWB"</c>) in a line in the INI-file above a variable.
+But type \alib{variables;IniFileFeeder} has a special feature: It allows putting the word \c "writeback" (respectively what is resourced with to token <c>"CFGIniWB"</c>) in a line in the INI-file above a variable.
 If this is detected, the new value of the variable is overwriting the previous value of the INI-file.